 A bottle of distilled white vinegar is always really handy to have as there’s loads of ways you can use it for cleaning around your home.

 - Add vinegar to the fabric softener section of your washing machine so that the clothes get a rinse in vinegar at the end of the cycle.
 Vinegar is also actually a good fabric softener for towels too!
 It works as a natural deodoriser and helps to kill bacteria.

 Warning – don’t mix washing detergent or softener with vinegar and never add it to products containing bleach as it creates toxic fumes.

 How to really get the musty smell out of clothes

-- Wash the item as per washing instructions (on the hottest wash the label states) using your regular detergent and adding baking soda to the washing machine drum and white vinegar to the fabric softener compartment (depending on how much the clothes smell you might want to do this more than once)
+- Wash the item as per washing instructions (on the hottest wash the label states) using your regular detergent.
+Adding baking soda to the washing machine drum and white vinegar to the fabric softener compartment.
+(Depending on how much the clothes smell you might want to do this more than once)

 - Then wash the item again as per the washing instructions using regular detergent and regular fabric softener.

 - Again dry the item outside on the washing line – leaving it to blow through for at least a day.